simplicitesoftware/documentation/docs/documentation/operation/docker.md

 Run with Docker Compose tool <span id="dockercompose"></span>
 -------------------------------------------------------------

-You can use the Docker Compose tool to start an database container and a Simplicité&reg; instace container.
+You can use the Docker Compose tool to start an database container and a Simplicit&eacute;&reg; instace container.

 ### Prerequisites